• Products

 Get your Statement

-What is Scalp Trading
+What Is Scalp Trading?

 • 4 min read

-• 0
+• 2,104

 Scalp trading refers to a high frequency trading strategy that involves buying and selling stocks repeatedly in rapid succession to earn small profits per trade.
-The key characteristics of scalp trading include:

-The holding periods are extremely short, often just a few minutes to seconds.
+In this strategy, the holding periods are extremely short, often just a few minutes to seconds.
 Positions are closed out quickly with the goal of pocketing small gains that add up.

 Scalp traders target very small movements in stock prices and volatility.
-Gains of just a few rupees or more per share.
+Gains of just a few rupees or more per share suffice for them to make a trade.
 Large position sizes are taken to amplify small price changes into noticeable amounts of profits.
 Leverage like margin trading may be used to increase positions.

 Overall, scalp traders use short-term volatility to profit off small price movements in highly liquid stocks.
 It requires precision timing, discipline, risk management and sufficient trading capital to be successful.
-As you learned about scalp trading, you must also understand about the scalpers.

 Scalpers engage in high-frequency trading, executing hundreds or thousands of trades per day to profit from tiny price movements.
 They implement extremely short holding periods - often just seconds to minutes - to capture small gains per trade that add up.
 Scalpers take substantial position sizes and leverage to amplify small 1-5 cent price fluctuations into meaningful profits.
 They rely on technical analysis of real-time quotes, charts and indicators to time their rapid-fire entries and exits.
 For this trade, traders use strict stop-losses to limit potential losses.